Revolut adds direct debits in Europe

 While Revolut is currently applying for a banking license, the company has already been adding everything you need to replace your bank account with a Revolut account.

-The company started with an e-wallet in multiple currencies combined with a MasterCard .
+The company started with an e-wallet in multiple currencies combined with a MasterCard.
 This way, you can upload money to your Revolut account in your local currency and then send and spend money in multiple currencies.

 But when it comes to spending money, Revolut users have been limited to card payments so far.
 And yet, many countries ask you to pay your electricity or phone bill using direct debits.